CGDS Researchers Present Work at CSHL Biological Data Science Meeting

 CGDS Trainee Presents at the UAB Cystic Fibrosis Research Center Symposium

-On October 4, 2023, Tarun Mamidi, a doctoral candidate in CGDS, showcased his research at the UAB Cystic Fibrosis Research Center Symposium, focusing on the use of neural networks to identify modifier variants in Cystic Fibrosis (CF).
+On October 4, 2023, Tarun Mamidi, a doctoral candidate in CGDS, showcased his research at the UAB Cystic Fibrosis Research Center Symposium, focusing on using neural networks to identify modifier variants in Cystic Fibrosis (CF).

 His work aims to improve our understanding of how these variants can change how CF affects individuals and their response to treatments.
 By applying advanced neural network techniques, Tarun’s research offers potential pathways for more precise and effective therapeutic strategies.